 For the first 380,000 years of the Universe it was so hot atoms could not exist and space was opaque.
 The earliest detectable observation of the Universe, the Cosmic Microwave Background, occurs at this time, and can still be detected today by satellites (or a badly tuned TV in the form of static).

 Then for the next 9.5billion years, the Universe is awash with the formation, life and death of stars and planets, countless numbers which have come and gone until 4.5billion years ago (still a stupidly long period of time, or 56.25million lifetimes back to back), a small insignificant star formed at the edge of an ordinary galaxy.

-Today, we call that star the Sun, and in the left over debris disc at around the same time, 8 planets and a collection of minor planets, asteroids and planets form.
+Today, we call that star the Sun, and in the left over debris disc at around the same time, 8 planets and a collection of minor planets, asteroids and comets form.
 The third planet from the Sun we now call Earth, and one day it would be the place we call home.

 But we are not quite there yet in time.
 For roughly the first quarter of a billion years, Earth was a lifeless, molten rock.
 But it quickly cooled, oceans formed, and around 4.28billion years ago, for possibly the first and only time, life began.

 Single cellular life for around a billion years, before multicellular life evolved a couple of times around 3billion years or so ago.
 And the evolution of life does not stop there, with more and more complex animals evolving, living, dying and for the most part going extinct again.